Skip to Main Content

 An indication that the timeliness of a research problem is too current would be if the only information you find are press releases from news service organizations like the Associated Press, articles from popular magazines and newspapers, online sources like blogs, and other non-scholarly sources.

-The obvious solution is to choose a different research problem to investigate.
+The obvious solution would be to choose a different research problem to investigate.
 However, do not abandon your topic if it is of particular interest to you because there are several strategies you can use to find scholarly or research-level analysis.

 1. Look for related literature that provides the opportunity to conduct a comparative analysis.
-For example, only now are scholarly studies emerging that investigate the impact and possible significance of Russia's invasion of Ukraine.
-However, by reviewing the research literature about past Russian incursions in Georgia and Syria, for example, you can extrapolate key lessons learned or identify new ways of understanding the central research problem associated with the current, emerging event.
+For example, only now are scholarly studies emerging that investigate the impact and possible significance of President Biden's CHIPS Act.
+However, by reviewing the research literature about past bills supporting an specific industry, you can extrapolate key lessons learned or identify new ways of understanding the central research problem associated with the current, emerging event and develop assumptions about possible outcomes.

 2. Locate opinions/statements of prominent authors and scholars.
 Leading researchers are often called upon by mass media news organizations, editors of leading newspapers, and other print and online media outlets to comment and provide insight about an issue or during and immediately after an event.
 For example, in the immediate aftermath of Hurricane Katrina, many prominent experts on disaster management and recovery were interviewed and asked to comment on how New Orleans should be rebuilt.
-Although these sources did not constitute a body of scholarly research because they were not peer-reviewed or may not have included references to sources, the writings of leading scholars can be considered authoritative because they represent the opinions and observations of experts who have gained in-depth knowledge of the topic as a result of conducting prior research.
+Although these sources did not constitute a body of scholarly research soon after the event because they were not peer-reviewed or included references to sources, the writings of leading scholars can be considered authoritative because they represent the opinions and observations of experts who have gained in-depth knowledge of the topic as a result of conducting prior research.
+Note that many scholars have social media accounts that can also a source of analysis.

 3. Identify research centers and special interest organizations that focus on studying current issues and events.
 Research centers, special interest, and non-governmental organizations often lead the effort to study and publish in-depth reports about a current issue or event.
 In the case of research centers, this is because their purpose is to bring together scholars and practitioners who have interdisciplinary expertise in a particular area of study.
 Special interest groups are often proactive in studying current issues because their mission is to influence policy or to promote a specific social or economic agenda.
 Although often written by experts, it is important to note that some research institutes and special interest groups are privately funded and, therefore, you should pay particular attention to the possibility of bias in their analysis or recommendations.
-A good source for identifying research centers and special interest organizations is the Gale Directory Library database.
+A good source for identifying research centers and special interest organizations is to go to the Gale Directory Library and search the Research Centers Directory.

-4. Look for Congressional Hearings and government agency reports.
-Congress often holds hearings shortly after an important or quickly evolving event [e.g., global pandemic recovery] or about a very new topic of public interest [e.g., January 6th Capitol attack].
-Although politically-driven, testimonies before Congressional committees are often presented by leading scholars and experts in the field who provide detailed explanation and analysis of an issue.
-However, unlike the opinions of experts published in newspapers and other media outlets, the testimony of witnesses during Congressional hearings are legally valid because they are under oath.
+4. Review Congressional Hearings and government agency reports.
+Congress often holds hearings relatively soon after an important or quickly evolving event [e.g., hurricane recovery] or about a new topic of public interest [e.g., Russian interference in 2024 election].
+Although politically-driven, testimonies before Congressional committees are often given by leading scholars and experts in the field who provide detailed explanation and analysis of an issue.
+However, unlike the opinions of experts published in newspapers and other media outlets, the testimony of witnesses during Congressional hearings are legally validated because they are under oath.
 Published hearings often include additional documents submitted by members "for the record" that could be considered authoritative.
 In addition to Congress, many governmental agencies issue reports produced by experts in the field.
 To locate Congressional hearings GO HERE.
 To locate documents issued by government agencies, GO HERE.

 Booth, Wayne C. The Craft of Research.
 Fourth edition.
 Chicago, IL: The University of Chicago Press, 2016; Wang, Gabe T. and Keumjae Park.
 Student Research and Report Writing: From Topic Selection to the Complete Paper.
 Malden, MA: Wiley Blackwell, 2016.